pfreixes/pfreixes.github.io/_posts/2016-04-14-building-an-invert-index-with-python-sets.md

 # Frozensets as index function for the inverted index

-(Frozensets)[https://docs.python.org/2/library/stdtypes.html#frozenset] are immutable sets and due its immutability are hasheable, this characteristics fits very well to be used as a dictionary keys.
+The (Frozensets)[https://docs.python.org/2/library/stdtypes.html#frozenset] are immutable sets and due its immutability are hasheable, this characteristics fits very well to be used as a dictionary keys.

 In the inverted index case, as we mentioned before, each document is going to be processed with a index function that takes the words belonging